hunjager/hunjager/README.md

 <h1 align="center">Hi 👋, I'm hunjager</h1>

-- 🌱 I’m currently improving my skills in **JavaScript, learning three.js, C# and game design**
+- 🌱 I’m currently improving my skills in **JavaScript/React and currently learning C# and Computer Graphics**

 - 👨‍💻 All of my projects are available on <a href="https://github.com/hunjager">my github</a>